it-akumi/list-cfn-stacks/README.md

 You must set Role, ARN of an IAM role to use as this function's execution role, in template.yml.

+If you comment out this property, a default role is created for this function.

 ### Install dependencies and Build

 ```